 - Record Producer:

 - Rockumentary: The Special Edition of Shogun had one of these about the making of the album.
-In Waves will have one on it's Special Edition as well.
+In Waves had one on it's Special Edition as well.

 - Self-Backing Vocalist: Matt Heafy in the studio.
-Live, if a song is mostly singing, he lets Bassist Paolo Gregoletto or co-Guitarist Corey Beaulieu cover the screaming, and Vice Versa.
-Word of God says he has a hard time adjusting between the two mid-song.
+Live, bassist Paolo Gregoletto covers backing singing, and co-guitarist Corey Beaulieu covers most screaming if a song is mostly singing.
+Word of God says Matt has a hard time adjusting between the two mid-song, though he does on occasion (several songs off In Waves as well as Becoming The Dragon).

 - Self-Titled Album: They had a self-titled demo album before Ember to Inferno.